CarlaBuongiorno/OceanThrills/README.md

 - [CSS Tricks](https://css-tricks.com/) was used as a general resource.
 - [MS1 Planning Session](https://www.youtube.com/watch?v=sH0m9N875SU&) YouTube tutorial by Jim Lynx for guidance on how to get started on this project.
 - [Make a README](https://www.makeareadme.com/) was used as a guide for making this README.md file.
+- Eamonn's 'How To Google Maps' PDF as a general resource for implementing Map API.
 - Aukje van der wal

 ## 5. Testing